 July 19, 2016

-Allison (Allie) Balthazor, a Gallery Interpreter at NHM, recently had a new family move in next to her apartment.
+Allison (Allie) Balthazor, a Gallery Interpreter at NHMLA, recently had a new family move in next to her apartment.
 Instead of a U-Haul, all they brought were a few sticks and twigs.
 Allie lives in an apartment complex in Burbank and not off the grid in a local wilderness, so of course her new neighbors were not humans.
 They were a mated pair of Mourning Doves (Zenaida macroura)!

 Footage of female Mourning Dove guarding her nestling in the nest, seemingly unfazed by the urban sirens passing by.
 Video by Allison Balthazor.